YuriGor/mongoose-slug-updater/README.md

 });
 ```

-If `unique` or `unique_slug` is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module).
+If `unique` or `unique_slug` is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module). <br>

-**example random**
+MongoDB supports unique index for nested arrays elements, but he check for duplication conflict only on per-document basis, so inside document duplicate nested array's elements are still allowed. <br>
+Same logic implemented for unique slugs of nested arrays too.

+#### example random
 ```js
 mongoose.model('Resource').create({
     title: "Am I wrong, fallin' in love with you!",